k0shk0sh/FastHub/README.md

 - RxJava & RxAndroid for Retrofit & Background threads.
 - Retrofit for consuming rest api.
 - SqliteMagic for offline mode.
-- Stream API for dealing with iterations.
+- Stream API for dealing with `ArrayLists`.
 - JobScheduler using Firebase JobDispatcher for notifications service.
 - ButterKnife for views binding.
 - Icepick for saving instance of objects.